Oscarg2010/MCW-BCDR/Whiteboard design session/WDS trainer guide - Business continuity and disaster recovery.md

     -   Document how you will implement both types of implementations:

-        -  Migrate to Azure and support Azure Region to Region Failover
+        -  Migrate to Azure and support Azure Region to Region Failover.

-        -  Remain on-premises for primary, but support Hyper-V to Azure Region failover
+        -  Remain on-premises for primary, but support Hyper-V to Azure Region failover.

     -   How will SQL Always-On Availability Groups be set up in order to support both of these scenarios?